 The Dwell Disaster Relief Fund enables the church to respond to natural or human-caused disasters in a coordinated and generous way.
 This allows us to demonstrate, tangibly, the love of Christ for those in need.

-This generosity is rooted deeply in the soil of biblical priorities for God’s people.
-Much of the New Testament teaching on financial giving comes in the context of Paul’s efforts to raise money to relieve famine in Jerusalem.
-Meeting this pressing need was intended to demonstrate Christian unity across ethnic lines (Galatians 2:9,10), to express gratitude for God’s material blessing (2 Corinthians 9:8,9), as a witness to non-Christians who benefit from the generosity (2 Corinthians 9:12,13), and demonstrate the principle of material equality (2 Corinthians 8:13-15).
+Generosity is rooted deeply in biblical priorities for God’s people.
+New Testament teaching on financial giving demonstrates Christian unity across ethnic lines (Galatians 2:9,10), the expression of gratitude for God’s material blessing (2 Corinthians 9:8,9), a witness to non-Christians who benefit from the generosity (2 Corinthians 9:12,13), and demonstrates the principle of material equality (2 Corinthians 8:13-15).

 When a disaster occurs, the elders will open the fund to donors and set an appropriate financial target.
-We will disperse relief funds to areas where there is an acute need and reliable partners who can steward the financial gift.
+We will base the target on: